VDispo/Metrocycle-2.0/README.md

 This folder contains the main assets which are present in (almost) all scenes.

 - The `Bike` prefab contains the Motorcycle/Bicycle models and scripts, as well as the dashboard elements (speedometer, blinker signals, timer, etc.).
 For the Motorcycle/Bicyle models, make sure that the parts you want to interact with obstacles/detects are in the `bikebody` layer, while the wheels (or anything that you want to interact with roads in the `drivable` layer) should be in the `wheels layer`.
 On the other hand if you find too detects/colliders being triggered too many times, first check if the detect's layer is set to the `DetectLayer` and then reduce the (sub)models under the `bikebody` layer.
-- The `CamerasWithHeadCheck` prefab contains 3 cameras for the 3 perspectives (normal, left head check, right head check)
+- The `CamerasWithHeadCheck` prefab contains 3 cameras for the 3 perspectives (normal, left head check, right head check).
+If you want to edit the angle of the head check, modify the camera offsets in this prefab.
 - The `popUp` prefab contains the different popup types and their corresponding button sets

 ### BikeAssets